popeye007/popeye007.github.io/_posts/2018-06-18-am045-2018-student-projects.md

 title: AM045 2018 Student Projects
 ---

 In this semester (2018 Spring), there are totally 15 team projects for my course "AM045: Introduction to Business Computing".
-Although most students are only first-year undergraduates with no/little proir programming experience, they have done amazing jobs.
+Although most students are only first-year undergraduates with no/little prior programming experience, they have done amazing jobs.
 Below, I list all the projects by topics.

 ### Multimedia: